 About Julie

-I am an ACA registered psychotherapist working in private practice providing psychotherapy and counselling to individuals.
-I have a background in art and design with a Bachelor of Visual Arts and a diploma in fashion design.
-I've spent almost two decades working as an artist, and this continues to be a big part of my life.
-For me, painting has always been a great source of therapy and a channel to examine my interest in the nature of consciousness, human behaviour and to explore my inner world.
+I am a Level 3 ACA-registered psychotherapist in private practice, providing psychotherapy and counselling to individuals.
+My background is in art and design, holding a Bachelor of Visual Arts and a Diploma in Fashion Design.
+For nearly two decades, I have worked as an artist—a practice that continues to be a vital part of my life.
+Painting has long served as both a form of personal therapy and a means of exploring my fascination with consciousness, human behaviour, and the inner world.

-My Bachelor of Integrative Psychotherapy was received from Ikon Institute Australia, one of Australia's leading schools in the field.
-I have also completed further training in MBT (mentalization based treatment) and specialise in adult attachment repair.
+I hold a Bachelor of Integrative Psychotherapy from the Ikon Institute of Australia, one of the country’s leading schools in the field.
+I have also undertaken further training in Mentalization-Based Treatment (MBT) and specialise in adult attachment repair.

 How I practice